dysartcoal/DataPipeline_AirflowSparkEMR/README.md

  * to explore the potential for state-specific data products based around foreign visitors to the US and the potential for combining with other geo-tagged data
  * to enable data scientists to explore the data and provide feedback on improvements and/or extensions to the data presented

  All foreign visitors to the US are required to fill in an I94 arrival/departure record.
 The primary data set available for the trial data warehouse was the i94 data set of visitors to the US in 2016.
-This data set was combined with data defining the ports of entry and their geographical location to produce the trial data warehouse.
+This data set was combined with data defining the ports of entry and their geographical location to produce the data warehouse.

- The trial data warehouse supports analysis of US Visitors to the US by state by visit attributes such as:
+ The data warehouse supports analysis of US Visitors to the US by state by visit attributes such as:

    * arrival port
    * visitor age